Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;OpenTelemetry is natively supported by a number of vendors.<br>
 &ensp;&ensp;[List of Vendors that support OpenTelemetry:](https://opentelemetry.io/ecosystem/vendors/)<br>
 &ensp;&ensp;Cloud Observability, Grafana Labs, Jaeger, SigNoz, AppDynamics<br>
+What is Single Pain of Glass?<br>
+&ensp;&ensp;[Single pane of glass](https://www.mitel.com/features-benefits/single-pane-of-glass) is a term used throughout the IT and management fields relating to a management tool<br>
+&ensp;&ensp;that unifies data or interfaces across several different sources and presents them in a single view.<br>

 ### The Six Pillars of Platform Engineering:
 1) [Security:](https://thenewstack.io/the-6-pillars-of-platform-engineering-part-1-security/)<br>